Puppet Master: The Littlest Reich: Recognition

-Possible prequel
+Canceled prequel

 In May 2018, a prequel titled Puppet Master: Aryans Ahoy was announced during a Q&A session following a screening of The Littlest Reich at the Dallas International Film Festival.
 Aside from the title, no other details were revealed.
 In September, during an interview with Wicked Horror, special effects artist Tate Steinsiek teased that the plot would involve the puppets on a cruise ship and the kills were expected to be much more shocking than in the previous film.

-The project never materialized, partly due to work on other projects and controversies surrounding Fangoria's parent company, Cinestate, which shut down in 2020 following the arrest of producer Adam Donaghey for sexual assault and allegations of sexual misconduct.
+The project never materialized, partly due to work on other projects and controversies surrounding Fangorias parent company, Cinestate, which shut down in 2020 following the arrest of producer Adam Donaghey for sexual assault and allegations of sexual misconduct.
 In October 2020, original series producer Charles Band confirmed in a Reddit AMA that there were no longer any plans for follow-ups to The Littlest Reich.
 Instead, he revealed that a sequel to the main series was in development, along with another solo puppet spin-off, which eventually became Puppet Master: Doktor Death.